pantelicmilan/Ai-Expenses-Tracker/readme.md

 ## How to run

-**Install Node.js.**
+**1. Install Node.js.**

-**Run npm install in the root directory of the project to install dependencies.**
+**2. Run npm install in the root directory of the project to install dependencies.**

-**Run the tsc command in the root directory to generate JavaScript files in the dist folder.**
+**3. Run the tsc command in the root directory to generate JavaScript files in the dist folder.**

-**Open the MCP Client Software (excluding Claude) and paste the following form into the configuration file:**
+**4. Open the MCP Client Software (excluding Claude) and paste the following form into the configuration file:**

 ```
 {